Strusshamn

-Strusshamn is an urban village in the municipality of Askøy in Vestland county, Norway.
+Strusshamn is an urban village in Askøy Municipality in Vestland county, Norway.
 The village lies along the Byfjorden on the southern coast of the island of Askøy, just west of the large urban village of Kleppestø.
 Strusshamn is one of the cultural centers of the municipality, and it is the site of the main church for the municipality, Strusshamn Church.